 Types of modules

-Integromat distinguishes 4 types of modules that differ mainly with regard to what data they process: actions, triggers, aggregators and iterators.
+Integromat has 4 types of modules and differ mainly in regards to what data they process: actions, triggers, aggregators and iterators.
 The two latter ones are intended for advanced scenarios.

 An action is the most common, most general type of module.

-- Every action can return one or more bundles which are then passed to the next module for processing.
+- Every action can return one or more bundles which are then passed on to the next module for processing

 - Actions can be placed at the beginning, middle or end of a scenario

-- Every scenario can contain an unlimited number of actions.
+- Scenarios can contain an unlimited number of actions

 Examples of actions

-- The Dropbox action Upload a file package sends a file to a selected Dropbox folder and returns its identificator.
+- The Dropbox action Upload a file sends a file to a selected Dropbox folder and returns its identifier

-- The Image action Resize receives an image, resizes it to specified dimensions and passes the resized image to the next action.
+- The Image action Resize receives an image, resizes it to specified dimensions, and passes the resized image on to the next action

-Whereas scheduled triggers ask periodically a given service whether there are new bundles placed at disposal, in case of webhooks (kb://webhooks.html), the service notifies Integromat as soon as there are new bundles available.
+Scheduled triggers ask a given service periodically whether there are new bundles to be processed or not.
+In the case of webhooks (kb://webhooks.html), the service notifies Integromat as soon as there are new bundles available.
 You can schedule a scenario containing webhooks to run immediately by selecting the Immediately option from the Schedule setting panel.

-- Every trigger can return one or more bundles which are then passed to the next module for processing.
+- Every trigger can return one or more bundles which are then passed on to the next module for processing

 - Triggers can be placed only at the beginning of a scenario

-- Every scenario can contain only one trigger.
+- Each scenario can contain only one trigger

 Examples of triggers

-- The Twitter trigger Watch Tweets returns Tweets posted by the user since the last time the scenario was run.
+- The Twitter trigger Watch Tweets returns new Tweets posted by the user since the last time the scenario was run

 - The Paypal trigger (webhook) New notification returns new payment notifications.
-If you schedule a related scenario to run Immediately, it will be executed immediately after receiving a notification.
+If you schedule a related scenario to run Immediately, it will be executed immediately after receiving the notification

-An Aggregator is a type of module that composes multiple bundles into one bundle.
+An Aggregator is a type of module that compiles multiple bundles into one single bundle.

-- Every aggregator returns only one bundle which is then passed to the next module for further processing.
+- Every aggregator returns only one bundle which is then passed on to the next module for further processing

 - Aggregators can be placed only in the middle of a scenario